nixworks/public/news/2009/12/29/README.md

 ##### Akmal Shaikh
 ### [ Akmal Shaikh becomes the first EU native to be executed in China in 50 years.
 Gordon Brown releases a statement indicating that he is appalled. ](/news/2009/12/29/akmal-shaikh-becomes-the-first-eu-native-to-be-executed-in-china-in-50-years-gordon-brown-releases-a-statement-indicating-that-he-is-appal.md)
-_Context: European Union, Gordon Brown, China, Akmal Shaikh_
+_Context: Gordon Brown, China, European Union, Akmal Shaikh_

 ##### Sudanese parliament
 ### [ The Sudanese parliament approves legislation for a referendum on the independence of South Sudan. ](/news/2009/12/29/the-sudanese-parliament-approves-legislation-for-a-referendum-on-the-independence-of-south-sudan.md)
-_Context: independence, South Sudan, referendum, Sudanese parliament_
+_Context: Sudanese parliament, referendum, South Sudan, independence_

-##### Turkish
+##### Turkey
 ### [ A Turkish court sentences a Kurdish man to life in prison for a minibus bombing in 2005 that killed five people. ](/news/2009/12/29/a-turkish-court-sentences-a-kurdish-man-to-life-in-prison-for-a-minibus-bombing-in-2005-that-killed-five-people.md)
-_Context: Turkish, Kurdish, minibus bombing in 2005_
+_Context: Turkey, minibus bombing in 2005, Kurdish_

 ##### Bangladesh
 ### [ Bangladesh says it will repatriate 9,000 Rohingya refugees staying at camps in the country back to Burma. ](/news/2009/12/29/bangladesh-says-it-will-repatriate-9-000-rohingya-refugees-staying-at-camps-in-the-country-back-to-burma.md)
-_Context: Rohingya, Bangladesh, Burma_
+_Context: Bangladesh, Rohingya, Burma_

 ##### Iran
 ### [ Iran's Nobel Peace Prize winner Shirin Ebadi says her sister Nooshin, a medical professor and human rights activist, was arrested by authorities the previous evening.
 Sources indicate journalists have also been detained. ](/news/2009/12/29/iran-s-nobel-peace-prize-winner-shirin-ebadi-says-her-sister-nooshin-a-medical-professor-and-human-rights-activist-was-arrested-by-author.md)